New Paragraph

 As an integrative psychotherapist I combine cognitive, somatic, neurobiological and attuned relationally-based (attachment) processes to support clients in finding their way through recovery, restoration and towards deep, sustained, emotional and psychological wellness.

 I am inspired and revived by the natural world and identify the deep connection and origin story we all hold with the earth, both implicitly and explicitly.
 There is a diverse evidence base for the supportive impact on our mental health of immersing in nature.
-Partnering with horses can amplify this interaction, bringing opportunities for therapeutic relationships to emerge and with it, corrective emotional experiences.
+Observing horses living in species appropriate environments, within a wider ecosystem, can amplify our psychological and emotional experiences, bringing opportunities for therapeutic processes to emerge and with it, corrective emotional experiences.

 Aligning this with competent, professional, clinical care is my passion.

 I am a mum to 3 children, birth and adopted, in our diverse and creative family.
-I have lived experience of many life challenges, including long term advocacy for support for SEN and adoption services (health and education).
-I have had my own journey with historical trauma/PTSD, bereavement, chronic stress and burnout.
-Most importantly I have experience in recovery, healing and learning to thrive through accessing safe, multi-approach (integrative) clinically excellent therapy and support.
+I have lived experience of many life challenges, including long term advocacy for support for SEND and adoption services (health and education).
+I have had my own journey with neurodiversity, historical trauma/PTSD, bereavement, chronic stress and burnout.
+Most importantly I have experience in compassionate self-acceptance, recovery, healing and learning to thrive through accessing safe, multi-approach (integrative) clinically excellent therapy and support.

-I have over 35 years experience of caring for horses and have a particular interest in their holistic care and the growing movement to naturalise traditional methods of horse care and land stewardship/management to make them more species appropriate.
+I have over 40 years experience of caring for horses and have a particular interest in their innate, ethological needs, their holistic care and the growing movement to naturalise traditional methods of horse care and land stewardship/management to make them more species appropriate.

 My Mission